bryanrtboy/videoselector/README.md

 ```
 into `nano ~/.bashrc` works, but it runs with each login.
 You may have to change [ownership and permissions](https://raspberrypi.stackexchange.com/questions/12853/automatically-run-a-program-as-root-for-gpio) on the main.py and Client scripts for it to work with GPIO devices.

 I would love a pull request with a better startup script idea.
-Seems like there are too many ways to do run Python startup scripts, and they all have issues with permissions, user, etc. For example, adding this to `/etc/rc.local` did not seem to work:
+Seems like there are too many ways to do this on the Raspberry Pi, and many all have issues with permissions, user, etc. For example, adding this to `/etc/rc.local` did not seem to work:
 ```
 startscript(){
   sleep 10